micheles/micheles.github.io/_posts/2014-07-04-miriam-one-year-later.md

 same as it was one year ago.
 We improved enormously the efficiency of the `hazard curves from gmfs` operation: now it is done in just 522 cumulative seconds (i.e. ~1 second per task) whereas until one week ago it took ~30,000 cumulative seconds.
-We also improvement on the rupture generation and saving times: however they were not relevant event before, so their effect on the total runtime is negligible.
+We also made some improvement on the rupture generation and saving times: however they were not relevant event before, so their effect on the total runtime is negligible.